zephramg/CS30P3F2024/chapter13/README.md

 This project covers:
 - Iterative algorithm development.
-- Data structure fundamentals using stacks and queues.
+- Data structure fundamentals using stacks, queues, and linked lists.
 - Use of `Object` superclass for flexible data storage.
+- Comparison of array-based and linked list-based data structures.

 ---